 Dinner begins with cocktails and hor d’oeuvres in a billiards room built for whisky and cigars after the hunt.
 So by the time you wander into the great room, crackling fire, all cozy, rustic and elegant at the same time, you are primed for a transcendent meal.
 I watched newlyweds staring soulfully at each other and a group of friends sharing wine and jokes at tables near mine.

-Executive Chef, Joe Schafter, seems to imbue seasonal ingredients with magical powers.
-The likes of Smoked Sturgeon and Veal Chops with Wild Mushroom Risotto are both beautifully plated and thrilling to eat.
-A four-course dinner with wine pairings, meant to be savored, is a prix-fix $100 per person.
+New Executive Chef, Katelyn Steffan is one of 35 women chefs among the 565 chef Relais and Chateaux Association, and seems to imbue seasonal ingredients with magical powers.
+All dishes are both beautifully plated and thrilling to eat.
+A four-course dinner with wine pairings, meant to be savored, is a prix-fix $105 (plus tax and service) per person.

 You can take a hot, made to order breakfast (included in the room) in your cottage or in the Main House enclosed patio.